webhintio/hint/packages/hint-webpack-config/docs/is-valid.md

 ## Why is this important?

-To avoid problems in your project, the webpack configuration has to be valid.
+To avoid problems in your project, the webpack configuration needs to be valid.

 ## What does the hint check?